 Microwave hardware can feed these resonators and minimize contaminations.
-In fact, one of the prime limitations is ultra-low noise driving signals for qubits, especially low-phase noise, so a great deal of work has been done in the applications of ultra-low phase noise oscillators and similar technologies.
+In fact, one of the prime limitations is ultra-low noise driving signals for qubits, especially low-phase noise, so a great deal of work is going on in the applications of ultra-low phase noise oscillators and similar technologies.
 When multiple bits are present, they can be coupled and controlled by driving a signal at a microwave frequency.
 It can be amplitude and phase modulated to give it specific properties.
 Aside from the low noise sources of these driving signals in precise modulation schemes, the hardware minimizes that contamination.

-One of the essential requirements for preventing interference is to operate in very low temperatures.
-Quantum computers must be exceptionally cold to be stable—typically colder than the vacuum of space—with temperatures down to -460 degrees Fahrenheit.
+One of the essential requirements to maintain low noise is to operate in very low temperatures.
+Quantum computers need to be exceptionally cold to be stable—typically colder than the vacuum of space—with temperatures down to -460 degrees Fahrenheit.

-RF cable assemblies are used throughout the entire system, starting at the bottom level where the quantum processor (QPU) is located through different temperature levels and out of the chamber to the control electronics.
-Two material types fit into this space well and are used at different temperature levels: a 4K down to 4mK NbTi construction, which is a superconducting cable designed to interface directly with the QPU, and a room temp to ~4K CuNi-based semi-rigid construction.
-Room temperature cables also play a vital role in this operation because phase stability is essential.
-These cables generally have varying lengths associated with them and cannot introduce any errors in the systems.
+RF cable assemblies are used throughout the entire system starting at the QCPU through the different temperature levels and out of the chamber to the control electronics.
+Room temperature cables play a vital role in this operation as well because phase stability is important.
+These cables generally have varying lengths associated with them and cannot introduce and errors in the systems.

-Technological advances across quantum computing are leading to more complicated requirements for RF systems that must accommodate higher frequencies inside devices that are constantly getting smaller.
+Technological advances across quantum computing are leading to more complicated requirements for RF systems that accommodate higher frequencies inside devices that are continually getting smaller.

 For example, quantum computing requires signal access points close to processors.

-Cabling is a challenge because in tight space configurations, traditional semi-rigid solutions have limitations; in very small sizes, they become fragile, making installation difficult as these assemblies are more prone to breakage.
-Using flexible cables specifically designed to optimize space, bending around tight corners, and connecting to various ports without wasted cable length is quickly becoming the preferred option.
+Cabling for these systems is a challenge because in tight space configurations, traditional semi-rigid solutions have limitations; in very small sizes, they become too fragile, making installation difficult as these assemblies are more prone to breakage.
+Using flexible cables specially designed to optimize space, bending around tight corners, and connecting to various ports without wasted cable length is emerging as a preferred option.
 Durability and material selection are additional considerations as these cables are twisted around in tiny spaces in the challenging environments of quantum computers.

 As a result, a non-magnetic or non-metal coaxial cable or connector must be “invisible” to the magnetic field, which requires very low susceptibility and no field distortion.
 A class of hermetically sealed custom coaxial cabling assemblies addresses this by utilizing advanced manufacturing techniques that ensure zero electric field distortion.

-Quantum technology is ushering in an era of significant improvements in computing performance.
-However, the technology is both incredibly promising and highly complex.
-To help quantum computers perform to their highest potential, unique RF interconnect solutions will be required.
-As this technology is in its infancy and rapidly developing, technologists should partner with an interconnect specialist with a wealth of experience in creating solutions that have powered the most innovative products to date in the most extreme conditions possible and can innovate as the technology evolves.
+Quantum computing is ushering in an era of significant computing performance improvements.
+The technology is both incredibly promising and extremely complex.
+To help ensure quantum computers perform to their highest potential, unique microwave technologies and RF cable assemblies will be required.
+As this technology is in its infancy and is rapidly developing, technologists should partner with interconnect specialist that has a wealth of experiencing in creating solutions that have powered the most innovative products to date, in the most extreme conditions possible, and has the ability to innovate as the technology evolves.